What’s New?

 Yes.
 The Fluid Flux was initially developed and tested on Unreal Engine 4.26.
 While it can be used with the latest version of Unreal Engine 5, please note that Unreal Engine 5 is still in the early stage of development.
 New engine features, like Lumen, may not be fully supported.

-As a result, I cannot provide support for engine-related bugs and address all differences between UE4 and UE5.
-To ensure you are aware of the most common issues that may arise, please refer to the ‘Known Issues’ chapter.
+As a result, I cannot provide support for engine-related bugs or address all differences between UE4 and UE5.
+Please refer to the’ Known Issues’ chapter to ensure you are aware of the most common issues that may arise.

 4. Why is the price so high?
 Can you offer any promotions or discounts?

-• The asset combines several significant features that have been designed to work together, making your development process more accessible seamlessly.
+• The asset combines several significant features designed to work together, making your development process more accessible seamlessly.
 You no longer need to purchase multiple separate products and spend time integrating them.
 It includes a ripple solver simulation, shallow water fluid simulation, water surface rendering, ocean wave generator, buoyancy support, waterline effects, post-processing capabilities, coastline rendering, and even support for Niagara particles.
 I have handled all these aspects, so you don’t have to worry about them.

 • There will be a promotional sale, but first, I must feel ready to support more customers.
 If you are not in a rush, add my product to the wishlist and wait patiently.
 If you want to be notified a few days earlier about a promotional sale, join my Discord server.